 Governance Committee – Rick Pierce

-Possible original resolution calling attention to NACM CORE - highlighting SJI had participated financially significantly since when we first went up in 2015.
+Possible original resolution calling attention to NACM CORE - highlighting SJI had participated financially significantly since 2015.
 Suggested having another resolution or amending the previous one to acknowledge SJI.

 Work on National Agenda (halted right now).
 Angie put together a survey to send through COSCA listserv.
-In a state of limbo until things calm down, or Pam gets back to Rick with rescheduled meeting in order for survey to be posted on listserv.
-Looking at NASJE as next partner to have input from on survey, then CCPIO.
-Keep current national agenda at main 5 points, do we augment with additional broad focus area or go into specifics in focus areas by providing materials (white paper, conference materials, or workshop).
+In a state of limbo until things calm down, or Pam gets back to Rick with a rescheduled meeting date in order for survey to be posted on the COSCA listserv.
+Looking at NASJE as the next partner to have input from on survey, then CCPIO.
+Rick plans to keep the current national agenda with 5 main points, considering whether toaugment with an additional broad focus area or go into specifics in focus areas by providing materials (white paper, conference materials, or workshop).
 Look at surveys, get info back, see if all over the board or consensus on responses.

 State of Profession address – subcommittee met last Tuesday.
 Made progress on state of profession address – Rick started intro and conclusion pieces.
 Would like to discuss with Will because he thinks COVID-19 needs to be included.